kai687/sphinxawesome-theme/docs/how-to/options.md

 :::{confval} html_awesome_headerlinks

 Set this option to `False` to restore Sphinx's default behavior for headerlinks.
-Using this theme, clicking a headerlink immediately copies the URL to the clipboard.
+In the Awesome Theme, clicking a headerlink immediately copies the URL to the clipboard.

 <!-- vale Awesome.SpellCheck = YES -->